Psoriasis – Diagnosis, Symptoms, and Treatment

 Signs and Symptoms

-Psoriasis typically presents with a classic silvery, scaly rash in the extension regions of the body such as the back of the head, neck, elbows, knees, low back, posterior ankles.
-The rash can be cosmetically displeasing and can result in self-consciousness or social embarrassment.
-The rash can occasionally be itchy and painful.
-There are various other appearances and forms of psoriasis including guttate psoriasis, pustular psoriasis, and erythrodermic psoriasis.
+Psoriasis typically presents with a classic silvery, scaly rash in the extensor regions of the body such as the back of the head, neck, elbows, knees, low back, and posterior ankles.
+The rash can be cosmetically displeasing and may occasionally be itchy and painful.
+There are various other appearances and forms of psoriasis including guttate psoriasis, pustular psoriasis, and erythrodermic psoriasis that are beyond the scope of this article.

-The lesions may bleed and can become superinfection with bacteria – resulting in cellulitis.
-Patients with cellulitis generally have spreading redness, warmth, pain, swelling, and fever.
+The area of damaged skin may bleed and can become infected by bacteria – resulting in cellulitis, infection and inflammation of the skin.
+Patients with cellulitis generally have redness, warmth, pain, and swelling spreading from the area of infection on the skin.
 Patients with severe psoriasis may have a diffuse rash involving the whole body.
-They patients are often managed as burn patients and often requires specialty care with a plastic surgeon and dermatologist.
+These patients are often managed as burn patients and often require specialty care and hospital admission.

 - Sausage digits – swollen fingers and toes